 Here is another captivating pet-friendly houseplant to have in your home.
 Venus flytrap plants might look menacing but they are only poisonous to bugs.
 It has no toxins in them and the look of the trap plants tend to frighten pets which keeps them away.

-With proper care and maintenance, it can grow up to 8 traps that help keeps your indoor garden safe from bugs, flies and insects.
+With proper care and maintenance, it can grow up to 8 traps that help keep your indoor garden safe from bugs, flies and insects.

 15. American Rubber Plant (Hevea brasiliensis)